SilverTick/Python/Beginner Python Cheatsheet/1 - Getting Data In.md

 If your file is not in the same folder, right click the file to 'Get Info'.
 Copy the 'Where' location and paste it, such that instead of `'file.csv'` your file path is `'/Users/abc/Documents/untitled folder/file.csv'`.

-To replace NA values and read dates correctly, use the below code instead.
+To read null values and dates correctly, use the below code instead.

 ```python